-VfL Wolfsburg Ladies v Barcelona Femenino
+Holders Barcelona into Women's Champions League final

 Post update

-Lynn Wilms (VfL Wolfsburg Ladies) wins a free kick in the defensive half.
+Mariona Caldentey (Barcelona Femenino) wins a free kick in the defensive half.

 Post update